General Terms and Conditions of Business

 The borrower may conclude an employment contract with the temporary worker assigned to it, taking into account the period of notice under his or her employment contract.
 In such a case, this shall constitute a personnel placement, as the lender is also acting as a recruitment agency.
 If the hiring of the worker takes place within a period of 12 months after the commencement of the temporary hire, a placement commission shall be owed.
 This shall be based on the preceding temporary hire period.
 If the hiring of the worker takes place within the first month of the temporary hire, a placement commission amounting to 28%, plus statutory VAT, of the annual gross salary agreed between the lender and the worker, including special payments (for example, Christmas bonus, holiday pay) shall be payable.
 This commission shall be reduced by 2.33 percentage points for each further full month of the temporary hire.
 For example, with a hiring of a worker after 6 months, a placement commission of 14% shall be payable.
 The hiring of a worker after a temporary hire period of 12 months shall not incur any charge.

 This scaling shall also apply if the borrower hires the temporary worker within a period of 6 months after the termination of the temporary hire relationship, or the hiring takes place with another employer that forms with a the borrower a corporate group within the meaning of § 18 of the German Stock Corporation Act (Aktiengesetz), unless the borrower disproves the assumption that temporary employment was the cause for hiring the employee.
-The borrower shall owe the commission according to the above scaling, even if the temporary worker changes borrowers, but continues to work in the operations / company of the borrower (indirect personnel placement) without an interruption of at least 3 months, unless the borrower disproves the assumption in that the continued employment is based on the deployment of the temporary worker arising from the contractual relationship with the lender.
+The borrower shall owe the commission according to the above scaling, even if the temporary worker changes lenders, but continues to work in the operations / company of the borrower (indirect personnel placement) without an interruption of at least 3 months, unless the borrower disproves the assumption in that the continued employment is based on the deployment of the temporary worker arising from the contractual relationship with the lender.

 The commission shall be payable irrespective of whether the employment contract was concluded at the initiative of the borrower or the temporary worker.